parthkhedekar/Notes/Java/ExecutionFlowOOPs.md

 		b. is further divided in 2 types
 			i.
 Runtime Polymorphism (Method overriding)
 				a. is decided at the time of runtime by JVM
-				b. the same function is overrided in child classes and ii.
+				b. the same function is overrided in child classes  and the child ii.
 Compiletime Polymorphism
 	2. Concurrency
 	3. Persistence